Adam-family Methods for Nonsmooth Optimization with Convergence Guarantees: A General Framework for Convergence Properties

 \item The stepsizes $\{\eta_k\}$ and $\{\theta_k\}$ are positive and satisfy

 \end{enumerate} \end{assumpt}

 Here are some comments for Assumption \ref{Assumption_alg}.
 Assumption \ref{Assumption_alg}(2) assumes that the generated sequence $\{(\xk, \mk, \vk)\}$ and the updating directions $\{(d_{x,k}, d_{m, k}, d_{v,k})\}$ are uniformly bounded, which is a common assumption in various existing works \citep{benaim2005stochastic,benaim2006dynamics,davis2020stochastic,bolte2021conservative,castera2021inertial}.
-Assumption \ref{Assumption_alg}(3) enforces regularity conditions on the set-valued mapping $\ca{U}$, which are satisfied in a wide range of adaptive stochastic gradient methods such as Adam, AdaBelief, AMSGrad, NAdam, Yogi, as discussed later in Section \ref{Section_application_convergence_Adam}.
+Assumption \ref{Assumption_alg}(3) enforces regularity conditions on the set-valued mapping $\ca{U}$, which are satisfied in a wide range of adaptive stochastic gradient methods such as Adam, AdaBelief, AMSGrad, NAdam, Yogi, as discussed later in Section \ref{Section_4}.
 Assumption \ref{Assumption_alg}(4) illustrates how $(d_{x,k}, d_{m, k}, d_{v,k})$ approximates $\ca{G}(\xk, \mk, \vk)$, which is a mild assumption commonly used in existing works \citep{benaim2005stochastic,benaim2006dynamics,bolte2021conservative,castera2021inertial}.
 In addition, Assumption \ref{Assumption_alg}(5) is a prevalent assumption in various existing works \citep{bolte2021conservative,castera2021inertial}.

 Furthermore, Assumption \ref{Assumption_alg}(6) allows for a flexible choice of the stepsize ${\eta_k}$ in \eqref{Eq_framework}, enabling it to be set in the order of $o(1/\log(k))$.
 It is easy to verify that a simple choice of $\theta_k = \eta_k$ satisfies Assumption \ref{Assumption_alg}(6).
+Hence the framework \eqref{Eq_framework} includes those cases where the evaluation noises are uniformly bounded.
 More importantly, Assumption \ref{Assumption_alg}(6) allows for a two-timescale scheme for \eqref{Eq_framework} in the sense that we can choose $\{\theta_k\}$ satisfying $\theta_k/\eta_k \to +\infty$, since we can always set $\theta_k =\eta_k \left(\eta_k \log(k)\right)^{-s}$ for any $s \in (0, \frac{1}{2})$.
-Therefore, under Assumption \ref{Assumption_alg}, our proposed framework \eqref{Eq_framework} adopts a two-timescale updating scheme, distinguishing it from existing frameworks \citep{benaim2005stochastic,davis2020stochastic,bolte2021conservative}.
-As shown in Section 4, the two-timescale framework is crucial for developing adaptive subgradient methods with gradient clipping techniques when the evaluation noises are only assumed to be integrable.
+As shown in Section \ref{Section_4}, the two-timescale framework is crucial for developing adaptive subgradient methods with gradient clipping techniques when the evaluation noises are only assumed to be integrable.
+The two-timescale updating scheme assumed in Assumption \ref{Assumption_alg} distinguishes our proposed framework \eqref{Eq_framework} from existing frameworks in \citep{benaim2005stochastic,davis2020stochastic,bolte2021conservative}.